OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 #### Add-in backend's state

-The on send add-ins will run if the add-in backend is online and reachable.
+An on send add-ins will run if its backend is online and reachable.
 If the backend is offline, send is disabled.

 #### Exchange's state